-data%LENBUF is a rank-2 allocatable array of type default INTEGER that must be allocated with size 3 by data%NDOM+1.
-It is used to hold the sizes (in words) of the buffers (workspace arrays) used by the frontal solver MA42 for the matrix factors.
-On entry, data%LENBUF(J, JDOM), J = 1, 2, 3, must hold, respectively, the buffer size for the U factor (including the corresponding right-hand sides), the L factor, and the row and column indices for the factors on subdomain JDOM (JDOM = 1, 2,..., data%NDOM). data%LENBUF(J, data%NDOM+1), J = 1, 2, 3, must hold the corresponding buffer sizes for the interface problem, which is solved on the host. data%LENBUF(2,:) is set to zero if the user has reset data%ICNTL(11) to a nonzero value (see Section 2.3).
-Note that the workspace required by MP42 is dependent on the size of the buffers and for efficiency the buffers should be chosen as large as space permits.
+data%LENBUF is a rank-2 allocatable array of type default INTEGER that must be allocated with size 2 by data%NDOM+1.
+It is used to hold the sizes (in words) of the buffers (workspace arrays) used by the frontal solver MA62 for the matrix factors.
+On entry, data%LENBUF(J, JDOM), J = 1, 2, must hold, respectively, the buffer size for the matrix factor (including the corresponding right-hand sides), and the indices of the variables in the factors on subdomain JDOM (JDOM =1, 2,..., data%NDOM). data%LENBUF(J, data%NDOM+1), J = 1, 2, must hold the corresponding buffer sizes for the interface problem, which is solved on the host.
+Note that the workspace required by MP62 is dependent on the size of the buffers and for efficiency the buffers should be chosen as large as space permits.
 If direct-access files are not being used (data%ICNTL(14) = 0), the buffers must be large enough to hold the matrix factors.
-On exit, data%LENBUF holds the buffer sizes used by MP42.
-These differ from the input values if the user-supplied values are too large to enable the required workspace to be allocated, or if direct-access files are not being used and one or more of the buffer sizes supplied by the user is too small (see warning +4).
+On exit, data%LENBUF holds the buffer sizes used by MP62.
+These differ from the input values if the user-supplied values are too large to enable the required workspace to be allocated, or if direct-access files are not being used and one or more of the buffer sizes supplied by the user is too small (see warning +2).
 Restriction: data%LENBUF(:,:) $\geq 1$ .